Skip to main content

 Fishing

-Access for fishing is the same as for paddling, including where to park.
+Access for fishing is the same for paddling, including where to park.
 Motorized access, as well as electric motors, are prohibited, and you’ll have to leave live bait at home for these ponds.
 The main character you’ll likely be casting for is the brook trout.
 Because of Boreas Ponds’ natural history as originally being 3 distinct lakes, now made essentially one by a dam, much of the water depth is 10 feet or below.
 During the warm months, this doesn’t mean great habitat for brookies.
 However, the “first pond” area has a depth of up to 40 feet, so focusing your efforts on the cold, deep water here can be a key to success.

 A paddler arranges gear in a canoe near a fishing regulation sign adjacent to water access